-Employee Student Transfer (EST):

-A District employee may request a student transfer whether the student resides outside of the District or within the District.
+Employee Student Transfer (EST): A District employee may request a student transfer whether the student resides outside of the District or within the District.
 The window for employee transfer requests opens in the Spring semester and closes in June.
-All employee student transfer requests are managed by the Department of Student Affairs.
-The Department of Student Affairs will contact the Special Education Department regarding an employee student transfer request involving a student served with special education services.
-The Program Manager for Safety/Restraint and Behavior Interventions assists the Special Education Department with the process below.

-- Analyze the student's special education needs and programming to make the determination as to whether the student's services can be provided at the requested campus. - If the student is served in a specialized program, the Program Manager for the program will be contacted to consult on the request.
-This process involves analyzing the requested campus' programs, number of students within the requested program, as well as student needs in the program. - The Program Manager over the specialized program should also contact the requested campus principal to discuss the requested transfer. - Once this process is followed, the Program Manager will notify the Program Manager of Safety and Behavior Intervention of the response. - The Program Manager of Safety and Behavior Intervention will then notify the Department of Student Affairs of the recommended decision. - If approved, the student will be on an automatic renewal through the remainder of the student's leveled time (elementary, middle, high). - The exception to this will be when the employee applies outside of the transfer window or if the campus has a concern with the transfer of the student for the subsequent year. - In these cases, the campus should reach out to Student Affairs and the Special Education department to notify them that there is a concern.
-These students will be placed back on the review list for the Departments to review. - Special Education transportation is not typically provided for Employee Transfer Requests.
+The Department of Student Affairs will send a list of these requests to the Special Education department Assistant Director, Dispute Resolution and Parent Support.
+The Assistant Director will analyze the student's special education needs and programming to make the determination as to whether the student's services can be provided at the requested campus.
+For students in specialized programs, this process involves analyzing the requested campus' programs, number of students within the requested program, as well as student needs in the program.
+The Program Manager over the specialized program should also contact the requested campus principal to discuss the requested transfer.
+Once this process is followed, the Program Manager will notify the Assistant Director of the response.
+The Assistant Director will then notify the Department of Student Affairs of the decision.

+If approved, the student will be on an automatic renewal through the remainder of the student's leveled time (elementary, middle, high).

+- The exception for this will be when the employee applies outside of the transfer window or if the campus has a concern with the transfer of the student for the subsequent year. - In these cases, the campus should reach out to Student Affairs and the Special Education department to notify them that there is a concern.
+These students will be placed back on the review list for special education to review.

+• Special Education transportation is not typically provided for Employee Transfer Requests.
 Campus transfer requests may also occur throughout the year from in-district parents.
 These requests follow the process outlined above for employee transfer requests.